Isabelle-Moura/personal-finances-cs50/README.md

+# 🌐 Language / Idioma

+As this project is intended for a global audience, I've strive for documentation accessibility.
+The primary file is in English, but a complete localized version is available for Portuguese speakers.

+**🇺🇸 English:** This is the main documentation file.
+**🇧🇷 Português:** Este projeto possui documentação completa em português.
+Clique [aqui](README_pt-br.md) para acessar o `README_pt-br.md`.

+---

 # Development Environment Setup

 To ensure portability and avoid dependency conflicts, this project uses a Python virtual environment.
 Follow the steps below to set up your development environment.